kineticdata/kinetic-sdk-rb/samples/gdpr-mask-user/README.md

 # GDPR Mask User Driver

-Documentation for masking a user given a set of strings in the Kinetic Request CE System.
+Documentation for masking a user given a set of strings in the Kinetic Core System.

 ## Configuration File